Accessing Atomic’s Connect apps

-Atomic Demo apps are available for iOS, Android, and Web.
+Atomic Connect apps are available for iOS, Android, and Web.
 Each of them handle customer authentication, which means you don't have to install our SDKs to get started testing cards.

 The following video will walk you through how to easily get and configure the Atomic Demo apps: